 Altitude is not subjective.
 At 2,612m the Nivolet is Europe’s fifth highest paved pass and in the top-10 of Europe’s highest roads.

 In cycling terms there is none.
-No Giro d’Italia and seemingly even the U-23 Giro delle Valle d’Aosta hasn’t visited nor even gran fondo.
+No Giro d’Italia and seemingly even the U-23 Giro delle Valle d’Aosta hasn’t visited nor even a gran fondo.
 In Mountain Higher Friebe says it could be in the Giro soon but because it’s a park and a dead-end finding the money helps explain its absence.

 As seen on screen